OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-03.md

 ## 2 Chronicles 3:2

-He began to build on the second day in the second month of the fourth year of his reign.
+He commenced the construction on the second day of the second month in the fourth year of his reign.

 ---